Skip to content

 4. Comfort & Movement

-What surprised me most was the comfort and stretch in the Minimus Lite.
+What surprised me most was the comfort and stretch in the Montane Minimus Lite.
 The fabric is soft, and the stretch allows unrestricted dynamic movements for trail running and fast hiking compared to the Arc’teryx Beta AR Jacket.
 The trim fit may not allow much layering, but it does feel great when wearing casually or when being active.
-The fabric uses highly abrasion-resistant nylon ripstop to increase durability for the thin 20-dernier material, which helps when on trails or hikes.
+The fabric uses highly abrasion-resistant nylon ripstop to increase durability for the thin 20-denier material, which helps when on trails or hikes.
 The adjustable hood, waist and cuffs help improve the comfort and tailored fit as well.
 The active cut means it allows full articulation of the arms when moving fast and doesn’t restrict movement.

 5. Aesthetics & Style

 The simplistic minimalism style of the jacket means it suits a variety of styles, from casual to outdoor performance-focused.
 The trim fit is good if you prefer an athletic slimmed upper body, and the length and arms don’t run too long.
 There is a nice range of colours available, with the sleek black being my preferred option over the brighter colours.
-I often wear this jacket around town when there’s a chance of rain and I don’t need to wear many layers for warmth.
+I often wear this jacket around town when there’s a chance of rain, and I don’t need to wear many layers for warmth.

 Montane Minimus Lite: Weaknesses